darinz/ML/README.md

 ### Learning Approach

 The curriculum follows a progressive learning path that builds from fundamental concepts to advanced applications.
 Each topic includes theoretical foundations, mathematical derivations, and practical implementation examples.
-The material emphasizes both understanding the underlying principles and developing hands-on coding skills.es
+The material emphasizes both understanding the underlying principles and developing hands-on coding skills.

+#### Active Learning Strategies
+- **Rederive all calculations**: Don't just read the math—work through every derivation step-by-step on paper or in a notebook
+- **Implement from scratch**: Copy and paste code examples into your own Jupyter notebook or Python environment, then modify and experiment
+- **Build incrementally**: Start with simple implementations and gradually add complexity
+- **Test your understanding**: After each concept, try to explain it to yourself or others without referring to notes

+#### Retention Techniques
+- **Spaced repetition**: Review previous concepts regularly, especially before moving to related topics
+- **Create your own examples**: Apply algorithms to datasets you're interested in or create synthetic data
+- **Document your learning**: Keep a learning journal with key insights, common pitfalls, and personal examples
+- **Teach others**: Explain concepts to peers or write blog posts about what you've learned
+- **Build a portfolio**: Implement projects that combine multiple concepts from different sections

+#### Practical Implementation
+- **Use version control**: Track your code changes and experiments with Git
+- **Experiment systematically**: Vary one parameter at a time and document the results
+- **Visualize everything**: Create plots and graphs to understand data distributions, model behavior, and results
+- **Compare implementations**: Try different approaches to the same problem and analyze trade-offs

 ### Learning Outcomes